Net-ng/kansha/doc/configuration.rst

     Path to a CSS file that will be applied to every page, after the default styles, so you can amend and personalize the look of your site.

 templates
     Path to a folder containing boards in JSON format.
 Each new user created on your site will have private boards loaded from those templates.
-Let empty if you don't use that.
+Leave empty if you don't use that.

 activity_monitor
     Email address or nothing.
 If an email address is provided, activity reports will be sent to it regularly.
 See :ref:`periodic_tasks`.